wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

    The Standard defines the inputs and outputs of each process for these strategies and plans:

-   1. Resource Plan
+   1. Resource Plan (no Strategy)
    2. Communication
    3. Sponsorship
    4. Stakeholder Engagement
-   5. Change Impact and Readiness Strategy
+   5. Change Impact and Readiness Strategy (no Plan)
    6. Learning and Development
    7. Measurement and Benefit Realization
    8. Sustainability